-About ready to give up, we visited my folks in Charlevoix, Michigan.
-I was perusing the local paper and decided to take a peek at the real estate listings on the back page.
+One day while on vacation in Northern Michigan, I was perusing the local paper and decided to take a peek at the real estate listings on the back page.
 I noticed a condo for sale in the same development where my parents spend their summers.
 The condo was “bare bones”, with zero updates since having been built in 2005.

 A profitable vacation rental carries more risk and more reward than a similar long-term rental.
 You’re not locking-in rent for up to a year or more, as you would with a long-term rental lease.
 Instead, you’re relying on market demand to fill a vacation property week after week, particularly during “high season”.

-The thrust behind this is our own AirBNB experience as guests.
-We’ve stayed at AirBNBs only a couple of times, but in each instance, we enjoyed our stay and felt welcomed by our hosts.
+The thrust behind this is our own Airbnb experience as guests.
+We’ve stayed at Airbnb only a couple of times, but in each instance, we enjoyed our stay and felt welcomed by our hosts.

 Why Vacation Rentals Are a Smart Investment